zlcosio21/zlcosio21/README.md

 <!--Intro start-->
 <p align="left">
-I'm Sebastian. a dedicated Python enthusiast with a strong passion for harnessing the full power of Django.
+I'm Sebastian, a dedicated Python enthusiast with a strong passion for harnessing the full power of Django.
 My education and hands-on experience have fortified my expertise.
 Currently pursuing Computer and Systems Engineering, I dive deep into technology intricacies, honing my skills.
 Crafting solutions that maximize Django's capabilities is where I find joy, showcasing my commitment to innovative and robust programming.
 </p>
 <!--Intro end-->